forestryio/forestry.io/hugo/content/docs/git-sync/gitlab.md

 If Forestry can't locate your site's config file inside of the root of your project, you'll be prompted to provide the directory it is located in.

-{{% pretty_screenshot img="/uploads/2019/04/add-site-flow-guests.png" %}}

-In the final step, you can invite up to 3 Guest users to edit content on your project with you.
-Learn more about [user roles](/docs/settings/team-management/).
 When you're done just click on "Import Site" and let us get your site ready.

+To invite collaborators to edit content on your project, see [user roles](/docs/settings/team-management/).

 ## Importing from GitLab Groups